 - 1 teaspoon mixed poultry herb blend Add to list

-- Approximately 4 tablespoons dry white wine as needed, to moisten stuffing Add to list
+- 4 tablespoons dry white wine as needed, to moisten stuffing Add to list

 Combine water and tamari in a medium bowl.
 Add diced tempeh and marinate for 10 minutes.

 Add olive oil to a heavy skillet and warm over medium heat.
-Remove marinated tempeh from liquid and lightly brown in the oil for 5 minutes.
+Remove marinated tempeh from liquid and lightly brown for 5 minutes.
 Remove pan from heat.

 Combine rice, hazelnuts, celery, parsley, onions, mushrooms, and herb blend in a large bowl.
 Add tempeh, scraping any oil and bits into bowl.
 Toss to combine.